nigelbarr/Executive-Summary---Profit-Margin-report/README.md

 # Executive-Summary---Profit Margin-Report
-This report aims to clearly visualize financial data in a Power BI report using Microsoft Learn – Financial Sample Workbook (for training and demo purposes)
+This report aims to clearly visualize financial data and insights in a Power BI report using Microsoft Learn – Financial Sample Workbook (for training and demo purposes)

 <h2>Dashboard Preview:</h2>
 <p align="center">